UPDATED: JULY 05, 2023 | 3 MIN READ

 - Health savings account (HSA)-qualified plan

-If employer-provided health insurance covers only an employee, it’s known as a single coverage.
+If employer-provided health insurance covers only an employee, it’s a single coverage.
 A family plan covers family members such as children and spouses.
 If a plan covers an employee plus one family member, it’s an employee-plus-one plan.

 A company may offer Health Reimbursement Arrangements (HRAs) if it doesn’t offer group health insurance.
 These plans reimburse workers for their healthcare costs, often tax-free if used for qualified medical services.

 Employees may then use their HRAs to buy health insurance from the Marketplace or off-exchange with an individual coverage HRA.
 Another HRA option is the excepted benefit HRA, which reimburses employees up to $1,800 a year for qualified medical services.